Join the RHS today and support our charity

 Register for free to receive our newsletters, add comments to blogs/articles and to save content.

 Bees visit flowers to collect nectar and pollen, which they use as food for themselves and the larvae in their hives or nests.
 By moving from flower to flower, they are vital pollinators of many garden and wild flowers.
-Insect pollination is essential for the cropping of most fruits and some vegetables.
+Insect pollination which can be carried out by any insect that visits flowers including many flies, beetles, butterflies and moths is essential for the cropping of most fruits and some vegetables.

 Bees are insects in the order Hymenoptera.
-There are many different species in Britain and they can generally be divided into three groups.
+There over 250 species in Britain and they can generally be divided into three groups.

 There have been about 26 species recorded in Britain, but some are now extinct or have a very restricted distribution.
 At peak strength in mid-summer, a bumblebee nest will have no more than 100-200 bees.